Inventing My Father

 My mother woke me up and told me to pack my belongings.
 She said we were going on a trip, and the next morning we arrived in our new home, in California.

 We never said goodbye to my father.

 For my mom, the solution to forget him was simple.
-She cut his image out of every photograph in our family album.
+She cut his image out of every photograph.
 But those holes made it harder for me to forget him.

 I often wondered what it would have been like to have a father.

 I still do.